MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/user-mode-dump-files.md

 A *full user-mode dump* is the basic user-mode dump file.

-This dump file includes the entire memory space of a process, the program's executable image itself, the handle table, and other information that will be useful to the debugger.
+This dump file includes the entire memory space of a process, the program's executable image itself, the handle table, and other information that will be useful to the debugger in reconstructing the memory that was in use when the dump occurred.

 It is possible to "shrink" a full user-mode dump file into a minidump.
 Simply load the dump file into the debugger and then use the [**.dump (Create Dump File)**](-dump--create-dump-file-.md) command to save a new dump file in minidump format.